Community Health Sciences Researchers

 Uchechi Mitchell, PhD, assistant professor of community health sciences, focuses on racial/ethnic disparities in the health and wellbeing of older adults.
 She uses data from large, national surveys to identify the pathways leading to disparities in psychosocial outcomes (e.g., hopelessness) and biomarkers of physiological functioning (e.g., allostatic load, inflammation).
 Her research highlights the role of stress, social support and coping in maintaining health and important health resources, like consumer technology.

-Naoko Muramatsu, PhD, associate professor of community health sciences, is an expert on home and community-based services, caregiving and the workforce serving the aging.
+Naoko Muramatsu, PhD, professor of community health sciences, is an expert on home and community-based services, caregiving and the workforce serving the aging.
 She is passionate about improving the well-being of aging populations and the quality of long-term care systems.
 Her research focuses on understanding how place impacts aging, health, work, and caregiving experiences of diverse populations nationally and globally.
 Her current research develops cost-effective, sustainable community-based health promotion programs in partnership with older adults, caregivers, community-based organizations, and multidisciplinary research teams.
 Her teaching interests include aging, health, and health care, and research methods.

 Nadine Peacock, PhD, associate dean for diversity and inclusion and associate professor of community health sciences, is a qualitative and mixed-methods researcher with a background in anthropology.
 She has focused on public health interventions to promote safe infant sleep, pregnancy intentions among African American women and community college students.
 In these areas, she explores racial and ethnic disparities in sleep-related infant death and in rates of unintended pregnancy.
 Globally, she has conducted research in sub-Saharan Africa on women’s work, energetics and ovarian function, and HIV/STI risk behaviors of young women.

-Alisa Velonis, PhD, assistant professor of community health sciences, works toward solution-focused responses to intimate partner and gender-based violence.
+Alisa Velonis, PhD, associate professor of community health sciences, works toward solution-focused responses to intimate partner and gender-based violence.
 Much of her current work aims to improve health care systems’ ability to identify and respond to partner violence, especially through the use of implementation science and mobile technology, and demonstrates the importance of investing in the early stages of implementation readiness to create successful screening and response programs.
 Her teaching interests include reproductive health, gender-based violence, realist methodology, community health assessment and program evaluation.